Rise (Star Trek: Voyager): Plot

-Voyager helps a planet with asteroid problems.
-Dr Vatm contacts Voyager and starts to explain that the asteroids are not what they seem, but the connection is cut short.
-Tuvok and Neelix were assigned to look for Dr Vatm but due to atmospheric turbulence, their Shuttle crash-lands on the planet.
-Dr Vatm and Hanjuan find the Shuttle and they ponder how to contact Voyager.
-In the distance, Neelix sees the Maglev and suggests it as a way out.
-They attempt to fix a maglev space elevator.
-Several problems arise due to other aliens stuck aboard the elevator as well.
-Neelix and Tuvok find they must figure out which of the aliens is hostile.
+Voyager is trying to help a planet bombarded by deadly asteroids, but vaporising the asteroids proves to be impossible.
+A local astrophysicist, Dr Vatm, contacts Voyager and starts to explain that the asteroids are artificial, but his connection is cut short.

+Tuvok and Neelix are assigned to look for Dr Vatm, but due to turbulence, their shuttle crash-lands on the planet.
+After Dr Vatm and a miner called Hanjuan find them, they discuss how to contact Voyager.
+Neelix sees a maglev space elevator in the distance and suggests it as a way out.
+He and Tuvok repair it and they all begin to ascend, but numerous problems ensue.
+When Dr Vatm dies unexpectedly, Neelix and Tuvok must identify the murderer.

+On Voyager, the crew discovers that the asteroids are being sent by the Etanian Order, who intend to create a natural disaster to force the planet's inhabitants to leave so that they can colonise it.
+On the elevator, Tuvok and Neelix discover that a traitor called Sklar had been hiding a data pad with tactical information about an alien ship.
+After they and the remaining survivors are rescued, the Voyager crew forces the attacking Etanians into retreat using that information.

-During this episode Neelix confronts Tuvok about his supercilious attitude, and the two reach more of an understanding.
+During this episode Neelix confronts Tuvok about his supercilious attitude, and the two reach a better understanding.

 Reception

 In 2004, Trek Today said that "Tim Russ and Ethan Phillips did a terrific job holding interest" and that it worked as a relationship episode.
 They point it was also action story, but with a "cliched but sweet learning to get along" story for Tuvok and Neelix.

 In a review in 2020 by Tor.com, they said this episode was good as a stand-alone Voyager episode, with a great science fiction concept (the space tether) and some action.
 However, they had some reservations about the dynamics between Tuvok and Neelix after "Fair Trade" and "Tuvix".
 Overall they gave the episode 5 out of 10.

 In 2021, Comic Book Resources highlighted "Rise" as an example of an ambitious episode in season 3 that presented "reliable sci-fi concepts in new and interesting ways".